apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 primary node types.
 Changes to aggregated items cause the main item to be reindexed, even if it was not modified.

+<b>Please note that aggregation does not support nodeType inheritance.
+To support aggregation on child nodeTypes, they need to be explicitly defined as a separate aggregation configuration in the index definition.</b>

 Aggregation configuration is defined under the `aggregates` node under index configuration.
 The following example creates an index aggregate on nt:file that includes the content of the jcr:content node: